emredjan/cnn-audio-recognition/README.md

-Generate music using LSTMs and MusicNet dataset.
+Audio to midi conversion using deep learning and google nsynth dataset